vinkrish/MachineLearning/docs/dynamic_programming.md

 The key idea of DP, and of reinforcement learning generally, is the use of value functions to organize and structure the search for good policies.

+In the dynamic programming setting, the agent has full knowledge of the MDP.
+(This is much easier than the reinforcement learning setting, where the agent initially knows nothing about how the environment decides state and reward and must learn entirely from interaction how to select actions.)

 ### An Iterative Method

+In order to obtain the state-value function \(v_\pi\) corresponding to a policy \(\pi\), we need to solve the system of equations corresponding to the Bellman expectation equation for \(v_\pi\).

 ![iterative_method](https://vinkrish-notes.s3-us-west-2.amazonaws.com/img/iterative_method.jpg)